 Both the standard Switch and Switch Lite come with just 32GB of internal storage space, of which only 25GB is actually accessible by the end-user.
-That's such a small amount of space that certain games like NBA 2K20 won't even fit on the console.
-Even if you buy your Switch games physically, the many downloadable patches and updates you'll have to install will inevitably mean you'll have to expand your storage.
+Unfortunately, certain games (like NBA 2K21, for example) won't even fit on the console, and even if you buy your Switch games physically, the many downloadable patches and updates you'll have to install mean you'll inevitably have to expand your storage.
 And don't get us started on the practice of publishers putting out a 'physical' version of a game which turns out to be a code in a box!
 For every game like The Witcher 3 which contains the entire game (minus patches) on the cartridge, there are others like the Resident Evil Collections that require sizeable additional downloads.
 Tsk.

 The answer?
 Expand your Switch's memory and invest in a Micro SD card.
 Fortunately, there are plenty of cheap memory upgrade options for Switch in 2020.
 It's even possible to buy an eye-wateringly priced 1TB Micro SD card for your Nintendo Switch.
 While it'll be some time until that particular card becomes more affordable, smaller Micro SD cards are becoming more reasonably priced all the time, and even modest sizes offer a substantial upgrade over internal memory.
 So, there's never been a better time to get a cheap Micro SD card for Switch.